 Available in a variety of hues from white or yellow to pink or purple depending on the species, these daisies are similar in appearance to the Shasta daisy.
 The various species and subspecies result from hybridization, and thus, may be imports from several spots around the globe.
 Two examples of this are the blue marguerite daisy, which hails from South Africa, and the white harvest snow daisy, which was brought from Germany.

 How to Grow Marguerite Daisies

-For optimal blooms and healthy plants, marguerite daisy growing conditions end towards favoring cooler temperature.
+For optimal blooms and healthy plants, marguerite daisy growing conditions tend towards favoring cooler temperatures.
 The blooms are fullest in the fall and spring months depending on your climate zone.
-Marguerite daisies are USDA zoned through 9-11, although I have heard from folks in zone 3 who say they do well in early spring.
+Marguerite daisies are USDA zoned through 9 through 11, although I have heard from folks in zone 3 who say they do well in early spring.
 Regardless, it is certainly a fact that when the thermometer dips below freezing, it is time to say goodbye to the plant until the following spring.

 So, how to grow marguerite daisies?
-These little beauties grow 2 to 3 feet tall and spread about 3 feet, so keep this in mind when choosing a garden spot.
+These little beauties grow 2 to 3 feet (61-91 cm.) tall and spread about 3 feet (91 cm.), so keep this in mind when choosing a garden spot.

 Now that you have planted your daisies, the only question that remains is, “How to care for marguerite daisy?”

 Care of marguerite daisies is pretty straightforward.
 The plants are not plagued by most pests, although the usual suspects such as aphids, mites, and thrips may occasionally assault them.
 If so, there are pesticides like neem oil that can squash the infestation before it does too much damage.

 Although it is listed as a perennial, the marguerite daisy may be planted as an annual in certain climates, and it really only thrives for two or three seasons.